Indiana Code-Title 27-Article 1-Chapter 37.5-Health Care Service Prior Authorization

 (4) Pharmaceutical services or products.

 Section 27-1-37.5-5.
-“Health Plan”
+“Health plan”

 Sec.
 5. (a) As used in this chapter, “health plan” means any of the following that provides coverage for health care services: